 If people had tear stains, we’d surely know why.
 Please join our canine tear stain study.
 Help us learn why dogs have tear and mouth stains.
 And help us determine what can be safely done to stop them.
 Please take our in-depth questionnaire.

-For almost a decade, I’ve been researching and writing about the causes of tear stains – and the possible cures.
-(I’m the author of an award-winning book on holistic dog care — Scared Poopless — and proud mom of five Maltese; all have been “stainers” at one point or another.)
+For almost a decade, I’ve been researching and writing about the causes of tear stains – and safe cures.
+(I’m the author of an award-winning book on holistic dog care — Scared Poopless — and proud mom of five Maltese who used to have stains.)
 Though staining is generally perceived as a little-white-dog problem, it afflicts large dogs as well.
-Even black dogs have stains though the evidence isn’t always so clear.
+Even black dogs have stains though you can’t always see them.

 Why does all this matter?
 Isn’t tear and beard staining just a cosmetic issue?I wish it were!
 Staining is an indication that something is wrong, sometimes seriously wrong, with the dog’s diet or health.
 Sadly, underlying causes of the staining often go untreated while only the symptoms are addressed.

 Antibiotic use: Compounding problems, people who’ve tried everything else to banish stains may resort to using products containing unspecified amounts of antibiotics; they may use them for months or years not even realizing that the product does contain antibiotics.
 This can lead to intestinal dysbiosis; antibiotics kill good intestinal bacteria along with the bad.
 Second, it can also lead to antibiotic resistance, a serious problem for the dog, the dog’s family and the world.
 Third, the FDA deems these products unsafe and untested.
 Learn more about all this at Dog Tear Stains: Everything You’ve Been Told is Wrong.

 If your dog has been plagued with tear and/or beard staining, please take our in-depth questionnaire on your computer, tablet or cell phone by clicking Tear Stain Survey.